MSL19/NNfrontEnd/README.md

  * Date: 12/15/18
  * Collaborators: None
  */

- ** EACH FILE'S PURPOSE**
+**Each File's Purpose**
- index.html - basic html file that holds this whole porject together NNfront.js - js file contining all the JS code to control the GUI p5.js - p5 Javascript library for graphics testNode.js - depreciated old code
+ index.html - basic html file that holds this whole porject together NNfront.js - js file contining all the JS code to control the GUI; it pulls JSON data from https://www.kdsatp.org/nnpp/ and converts it into a somewhate visually apealing GUI p5.js - p5 Javascript library for graphics testNode.js - depreciated old code

 **HOW TO RUN**
- Simply open the index.html file in any browser (crome prefered)
+Simply open the index.html file in any browser (crome prefered) Make sure to note delete any of the dependencies files (p5.js, index.js...etc) p5.js came from: https://p5js.org/